ZonaHu/User-Interface/a3/README.md

 * JavaFX 17.0.1

 ## Enhancement
-* Adding colors to ships
+* Added colors to ships with (Color.CHOCOLATE, Color.PINK, Color.ORANGE,  Color.LIMEGREEN, Color.BLUE)
-* Enable dragging ships with left mouse press
+* Added an area to show the opponent's available fleets:
+  - Colored rectangles means ships that are still available
+  - Rectangles in dark grey means the ships are sunk